These Days (The Grapes of Wrath album)

-These Days is an album by Canadian rock band The Grapes of Wrath, released in 1991.
+These Days is an album by Canadian rock band the Grapes of Wrath, released in 1991.

 Produced by John Leckie and mixed by Gareth Cousins, the album found the band attempting to expand their traditional folk rock sound in a more guitar-heavy alternative rock direction.

-Although the album sold well, and spawned the hit singles "You May Be Right" and "I Am Here", it was not as popular with audiences or critics as its predecessor, 1989's Now and Again.
+Although the album sold well, and spawned the hit singles "You May Be Right" and "I Am Here", it was not as popular with critics as its predecessor, 1989's Now and Again.
 Guest musicians on the album included Phil Comparelli and members of XTC (credited as the Dukes of Stratosphear).

 To promote the third single "A Fishing Tale", the band held a contest on Canadian music video channel MuchMusic entitled "Fishing with the Grapes of Wrath".
 To be eligible to win, viewers had to submit the name of the magazine that Tom Hooper picks up in the video to win a fishing trip with Tom Hooper, Vincent Jones and MuchMusic VJ Terry David Mulligan.

+These Days peaked at #19 on the RPM Canadian Albums Chart.
 The single "I Am Here" appeared on the RPM Top Singles chart in September 1991.

 These Days was the band's final album of new material for almost a decade.
 Following the album, Kevin Kane left the band, citing creative differences.
 The remaining members carried on under the new name Ginger.

 Kane and Tom Hooper reunited in 2000 to record Field Trip under the Grapes of Wrath name, although the other band members did not participate in that project.